 We should update our beliefs about the impact cybersecurity can have.

-More prominent players gain most of the attention;
+More prominent players gain most of the attention; smaller ones remain

 SMBs indeed face huge risks